apigee/api-platform-samples/sample-proxies/json-patch-app-services/README.md

 # Import and deploy sample project

-Run:

-/setup/deploy.sh

-Testing

-$ sh invoke.sh
+To deploy, run `/setup/deploy.sh`

+To test, run `invoke.sh`

 # Get help

-For assistance, post to http://support.apigee.com
+For assistance, post to the [Apigee Customer Community](http://support.apigee.com)

-Copyright 2013 Apigee Corporation
+Copyright © 2013 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy